VoltaML/voltaML-fast-stable-diffusion/docs/index.md

     details: Docker makes it easy to install and run VoltaML in a few minutes.
   - icon: 🚀
     title: Model acceleration
     details: Speed up your models with AITemplate.
-Save your time and mo
+Save your time and money.
 ---